On this page:

-Victorian Land Registry Services (VLRS) Chair Cheryl Batagol recently announced the appointment of Andrew Faber as Chief Executive Officer of VLRS.
+Secure Electronic Registry Services (SERV) Chair Cheryl Batagol recently announced the appointment of Andrew Faber as Chief Executive Officer of SERV.

-For more information please visit the VLRS website.
+For more information please visit the SERV website.

 Update on the generic residual document ‘Record-Notice - Transfer of Land Act - Section 104’

 Subscribers are reminded of the following when using the generic residual document in PEXA to lodge eligible paper instruments.

 Update to lodging summary form

 A completed lodging summary form must be included in the lodgment as an attached document (in the PDF file).
 This form has been updated to include a lodging party’s contact email address for correspondence, including the lodgment summary or lodgment refusal.
 The lodgment summary form also confirms the lodging order and fees payable.

 The updated form is on our professional forms, guides and fees page.